-SEAT Leon e-Hybrid interior & comfort
+SEAT Leon e-Hybrid interior, dashboard & comfort

 There's little in the way of interesting design inside the Leon hybrid, but it is high-quality, logically laid-out and well equipped throughout